 Instagram shut down Instagram Lite – the lightweight version of its app in May this year.
 When the company discontinued the old Lite app, there were reports suggesting that the social media giant is planning to launch a new version of Instagram Lite.
-After months of silence, Instagram finally reintroduced the app in India last week to everyone’s surprise.
+After months of silence, Instagram finally reintroduced the app in India again, much to everyone’s surprise.
+So, if you’re once again faced with the question of using Instagram or Instagram Lite, well we’re here to help.
+We pit Instagram Lite vs Instagram and find out all the differences between the two apps, so read on.

 Instagram Lite vs Instagram